Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 main_section: Platform
 sub_section: Runtime
 sub_sub_section: Machine image
-page_title: Popular language versions and the machine image where they are installed
+page_title: Popular language versions and the machine images where they are installed
+page_description: Popular language versions and the machine images where they are installed in Shippable

 # Languages